VOTING PERIOD: Tuesday, April 7th to Friday, April 10th, 2026

-The following positions are open:
+The following positions are open (please read descriptions of positions below)

 Executive Director of Academic Affairs